apache/samza/docs/learn/tutorials/versioned/samza-async-user-guide.md

 }
 {% endhighlight %}

-In the above example, the messages are not sent to Wikipedia after `AsyncStandardizerFunction` returns.
-The framework keeps track of the future returned by the function and propagates the standardized result to downstream operator (in this case sendTo) only when the future completes.
-Samza has a timeout for the future to complete and can be configured through the following property:
+In the above example, the results from the `AsyncStandardizerFunction` are propagated to downstream operator once the future is complete.
+There is an overall timeout for each to message to be processed and you can tune it using:

 {% highlight jproperties %}
-# Timeout for the future to complete.
-When the timeout elapses, the framework will throw a TaskCallbackTimeoutException and shut down the container.
+# Timeout for the message to processed.
+When the timeout elapses, the container shuts down.
 task.callback.timeout.ms
 {% endhighlight %}

-For remote IO libraries that don't support Futures/Promises and use callbacks, it should be straightforward to adapt the callbacks to Future pattern.
-The following code snippet illustrates it
+If IO library accepts callbacks instead of returning a Future, the callback can be adapted to a Future in the following way:

 {% highlight java %}

   public CompletionStage<Collection<StandardizedWikipediaFeedEvent>> apply(WikipediaFeedEvent wikipediaFeedEvent) {
-    Request<StandardizerRequest> standardizedRequest = buildStandardizedRequest(wikipediaFeedEvent);
+    Request<StandardizerRequest> standardizationRequest = buildStandardizedRequest(wikipediaFeedEvent);
     CompletableFuture<Collection<StandardizedWikipediaFeedEvent>> standardizedFuture = new CompletableFuture<>();
-    client.async().get(standardizedRequest, new InvocationCallback<Response>() {
+    client.async().get(standardizationRequest, new InvocationCallback<Response>() {
           @Override
           public void completed(ResStandardizerResponseponse response) {
             standardizedFuture.complete(extractStandardizedWikipediaFeedEvent(response));